BrotherSam66/testgoreleaser/docs/references/pipeline.md

 }
 ```

-4. Use `for in` to iterate over all characters of string
+4. Using `for in` traverses all characters of string.

 ```txt
 s = ""